-Stop engine, and remove key from ignition before leaving Operator's seat for any reason.
+Stop engine and remove key from ignition before leaving operator's seat for any reason.
 A child or even a pet could engage an idling machine.

 a.
-Stop engine, and remove key from ignition.
+Shut down engine and remove key from ignition.

 b.
-Disconnect electrical harness from windrower, and store harness (A) on weight box.
+Disconnect electrical harness from windrower and store harness (A) on weight box.